simone-sanfratello/fastify-peekaboo/README.md

 type: `boolean`
 default: `false`
-do not store info (matching rule, request) for entries, in order to speed up a little bit while writing and reading cache, and save some space; info are needed only to manipulate cache.
+do not store info (matching rule, request) for entries, in order to speed up a little bit in write/read cache and save space; info are needed only for cache manipulation.

 ### Log